awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

 |  Hosts  |   HostHrs   |
 |  Data  |   MB, GB, TB   |
 |  Bandwidth  |   Mbps, Gbps   |
 +  **FCP Dimension Name**: The name used when sending metering records by calling MeterUsage API\.
-It is visible in billing reports, but because it is not external\-facing, the name does not need to be userfriendly\.
+It is visible in billing reports, but because it is not external\-facing, the name does not need to be user friendly\.
 The name can be no more than 15 characters and can only include alphanumeric and underscore characters\. **After you set the name, you will not be able to change it\.
 Changing the name requires a new AMI\.**
 +  **FCP Dimension Description**: The customer\-facing statement that describes the dimension for the product\.
 The description \(for example, Administrators per hour, Per Mbps bandwidth provisioned\) can be no more than 70 characters and should be user\-friendly\. **After the product is published, you will not be able to change this description**\.
 +  **FCP Rate**: The software charge per unit for this product\.
 This field supports 3 decimal places\.